-2. Drilling Materials
+4. Drilling Materials

 Geotechnical drilling mud shall be bentonite without additives.
 Initial drilling through gravels shall be accomplished using clean water as a lubricant.
-Once bedrock or consolidated material is reached, drilling mud (bentonite clay) may be used.
+Once the drill casing is set at least five feet below the streambed surface, drilling mud (bentonite clay) may be used.

-3. Water Quality Best Management Practices
+5. Water Quality Best Management Practices

-Best Management Practices designed to protect the water quality of the Van Duzen River shall be implemented during construction consistent with Caltrans project description and shall include the following measures:
+Best Management Practices designed to protect the water quality of the Mad River shall be implemented during construction consistent with Caltrans project description and shall include the following measures:

-(a) Plastic sheeting and straw wattle containment booms shall be placed around the (1) perimeter of the drilling area on the bridge deck; (2) casing collar where the drill casing intercepts the gravel bar channel, except for those borings that must be drilled within the active river channel when water is flowing over the drill site; and (3) scuppers on the bridge deck.

-(b) In the event that a release of drilling mud is detected, all work shall stop immediately and the release shall be contained and cleaned up as soon as possible thereafter.
+- (a) Plastic sheeting and straw wattle containment booms shall be placed around the (1) perimeter of the drilling area on the bridge deck; (2) casing collar where the drill casing intercepts the gravel bar channel, except for those borings that must be drilled within the active river channel when water is flowing over the drill site; and (3) scuppers on the bridge deck. - (b) In the event that a release of drilling mud is detected, all work shall stop immediately and the release shall be contained and cleaned up as soon as possible thereafter.
 Straw wattles, plastic sheeting, and absorbent pads shall be available on site for quick response in the event of a spill.

-4. Construction Related Responsibilities
+6. Construction Related Responsibilities